eniblock/collaborate/doc/create-nft.md

 ## Creating NFT Token for assets

-During the creation process, when it contains personal data the owner can flag the data source.
+During the creation process, when it contains personal data the owner can flag the datasource.
 This flag is used to define the NTF minting workflow:

 ```mermaid